rmurphey/mulberry-demos/recipes/pages/parmesan_crisps.md

 featured_image: parmesan_crisps.jpg
 ingredients:
-  - 1/2 cup Parmesan cheese
+  - "1/2 cup Parmesan cheese"
 preparation:
-  - Preheat oven to 400 degrees F.
+  - "Preheat oven to 400 degrees F."
-  - Pour a heaping tablespoon of Parmesan onto a silicone or parchment lined baking sheet and lightly pat down.
+  - "Pour a heaping tablespoon of Parmesan onto a silicone or parchment lined baking sheet and lightly pat down.
 A silicone baking sheet is highly recommended.
-Repeat with the remaining cheese, spacing the spoonfuls about a 1/2 inch apart.
+Repeat with the remaining cheese, spacing the spoonfuls about a 1/2 inch apart."
-  - Bake for 3 to 5 minutes or until golden and crisp.
-Cool.
+  - "Bake for 3 to 5 minutes or until golden and crisp.
+Cool."
 credits:
   author: Sheri Wetherell
   link: http://www.foodista.com/recipe/FNKDVZYS/parmesan-crisps